top of page

 A Journey Through Stability, Serenity, Strength, Service

-A Rebel’s Home Companion recognizes the magnificence of each human being and offers full support as that spark of beauty rebels against everything that is belittling, demeaning and ugly.
+A Rebel’s Home Companion recognizes the magnificence of each human being and offers full support as that spark of beauty rebels against everything belittling and ugly.
 It is for each individual to stem the tide of tyranny that transforms the human being into the dehumanized servant of a brutal regime of thought and society.
-This is not the futile rebellion of violence, nor the shallow rebellion of the “fashion statement,” but is instead the profound journey through the stages of stability, serenity, strength and service - the stages through which the dissatisfied human becomes the rebel, the hero, the warrior, and finally the fully functioning being who serves the good of all Life.
-A Rebel’s Home Companion calls for and awakens courage, intelligence, kindness and clarity.
-A Rebel’s Home Companion is self-help and spirituality at a matured level: here at last is spirituality combined with philosophy, and self-help that is beyond selfishness.
+This is not the futile rebellion of violence, nor the shallow rebellion of the fashion statement.
+It is the profound journey through the stages of stability, serenity, strength and service - the stages through which the dissatisfied human becomes the rebel, the hero, the warrior, and finally the functioning being who serves the good of all Life.
+A Rebel’s Home Companion awakens courage, intelligence, kindness and clarity.
+It is self-help and spirituality at a matured level.
+Here at last is spirituality combined with philosophy, and self-help that is beyond selfishness.
 Written with the clarity of the sage, the bluntness of the zen master, the logic of the philosopher and the wit of the satirist, this book will surprise, delight, prod and encourage you from start to finish.

 bottom of page